senorwish/swarc/CIS2_arc42_doc.md

 **Operational Concepts:**

-- Monitoring and Logging: System-wide monitoring and logging to ensure operational health and quick resolution of issues.
 - Disaster Recovery: Strategies like regular backups and failover mechanisms to ensure business continuity.

 # Architecture Decisions {#section-design-decisions}